 How it all Works

 At our core we're a democratic organisation, we elect students to determine what we do and how we go about doing it.
-To make this work fairly and effectively we have our governance structures – Elections, Officers, Summit, the Constitution, and the Standing orders.
+To make this work fairly and effectively we have our governance structures – Elections, Officers, the Articles of Association, and the Standing Orders.
 Alongside the Trustee Board these all work together to make sure we're doing the best we can for our members.

 Students are involved in every aspect of our governance, either as participants or as change-makers.
 This way we ensure that what our membership wants is what we are doing (and how we are doing it).

 The Ideas Forum

 Any student may submit an idea for change through the Ideas Forum.
 Simply submit your Idea about what you want to change, and why, on the website for discussion.
 Ideas will remain live on the site for six months for upvoting purposes, before being removed and archived.
 If the idea reaches 25 votes it will be taken to the Executive Committee who will then decide the best course of action for the idea.
 This may mean actioning it as soon as possible or taking it to a further meeting to debate and/or obtain student backing.

 An All Student Meeting can be called at any time.
 Students put proposals forward for changes to the Union's Standing Orders which are voted upon and passed by a simple majority.
 ASM's need a minimum of 50 students to attend in order to be valid.

 To ensure our leadership is representing our members we elect students into officer and representative positions.
 The elections are organised so that any student can stand and vote for who they want to see represent them.
 Those elected then lead the Union of Students for the following year.